nkapu/handlers/web/assembly/presentation.md

 ![infected - download](img/infected-02-download.png)

-### 1/4 Visit a web page and remote document loads
+### 1/4 You visit a web page and remote document loads

 ---